 The University of Iowa Research Park Corporation (Corporation) is a not-for-profit corporation and a component unit of the University of Iowa (University), organized under Section 501(c)(2) of the Internal Revenue Code.
-The Corporation leases from the State of Iowa approximately 185 acres of land located in the University of Iowa Research Park.
-The land subject to this lease is designated as the University of Iowa Research Park and is platted as a subdivision of Coralville, Iowa.
-Under terms of its master lease with the State of Iowa, the Corporation subleases parcels of the University of Iowa Research Park to businesses (or to private developers working on behalf of businesses) wishing to locate close to the University and its research assets.
+The Corporation owns approximately 185 acres of land located in the University of Iowa Research Park.
+The land is designated as the University of Iowa Research Park and is platted as a subdivision of Coralville, Iowa.
+The Corporation leases parcels of the University of Iowa Research Park to businesses (or to private developers working on behalf of businesses) wishing to locate close to the University and its research assets.